Next-Flip/Momentum-Firmware/documentation/file_formats/AssetPacks.md

   If you did this correctly, you should see `SD/asset_packs/PackName/Anims` and/or `SD/asset_packs/PackName/Icons`.

-- Now simply open the Xtreme Settings app (from the home screen press `Arrow UP` and then `Xtreme Settings`) and select the asset pack you want.
+- Now simply open the Momentum Settings app (from the home screen press `Arrow UP` and then `Momentum Settings`) and select the asset pack you want.
 When you back out, Flipper will restart and your animations and icons will use the ones from the selected pack!

 <br>